Injectable Fillers Washington DC

 The duration of your results will vary based on the product and location injected.
 In general, the injected material is likely to disappear faster in areas that are more affected by muscle movement.
 Dr. Baker can help you determine how long you can go between treatments to best maintain your results.

-Fat-injection procedure is also known as autologous fat transplantation or micro-lipoinjection.
-Fat cells are extracted from the patient’s abdomen, thighs, buttocks or elsewhere and reinjected beneath the facial skin.
-Fat can fill in sunken cheeks or lines between the nose and mouth, correct skin depressions, minimize forehead wrinkles or enhance the lips.
+The fat-injection procedure is also known as autologous fat transplantation or micro-lipoinjection.
+Fat cells are extracted from the patient’s abdomen, thighs, buttocks, or elsewhere and reinjected beneath the facial skin.
+Fat can fill in sunken cheeks or lines between the nose and mouth, correct skin depressions, minimize forehead wrinkles, or enhance the lips.

 After cleansing and treatment with local anesthesia, fat is withdrawn using a syringe with a large-bore needle or a liposuction cannula.
 The fat is then prepared and injected into the recipient site with a needle.
 Sometimes an adhesive bandage is applied over the injection site.
 Slight overfilling may be necessary to allow for fat absorption that occurs.
 When fat is used to augment the cheeks, this overcorrection may cause the face to appear abnormally full.

 While some treatments require a brief recovery period, many patients resume normal activity right away.
-Expect some swelling, bruising or redness in both the donor and recipient sites.
+Expect some swelling, bruising, or redness in both the donor and recipient sites.
 The severity of these symptoms depends upon the size and location of the treated area.
-Stay out of the sun until redness and bruising subsides – usually about 48 hours.
+Stay out of the sun until redness and bruising subside – usually about 48 hours.
 In the meantime, you may use makeup with sunblock protection to help conceal your condition.
-In some cases, swelling and puffiness in the recipient site lasts several weeks, especially if a large area was filled.
+In some cases, swelling and puffiness in the recipient site last several weeks, especially if a large area was filled.

 While some patients report results lasting 1 year or more, the majority of patients find that at least half of the injected fullness disappears within 3-6 months.
 Therefore, repeated injections may be necessary.
 Dr. Baker will advise you on how to maintain your results with repeat treatments.